karollynecosta/aws_solutions_architect-associate/README.md

 	Vault Lock: Adopt a WORM(Write Once Read Many) model Lock the policy for future edits (can no longer be changed) Helpful for compliance and data retention
+				Use S3 Glacier vault to store the sensitive archived data and then use a vault lock policy to enforce compliance controls

 Amazon Glacier Deep Archive:
 	For long term storage - cheaper: